ScaxCodes/bierkopf/README-EN.md

 ## Known Issues

 - Players must have different names, otherwise the games will not be calculated correctly.
   - This issue is easily fixable and will be addressed in a future version or player naming will be restricted.
+- Saving/loading only works in the local environment (it's best to clone the repository for this purpose).
+  - I encountered difficulties deploying the Go code on the Vercel platform.

 ## Technologies